-Microsoft managed to keep its latest new product well under wraps, but, as they say, the cat's out of the bag.
+LOS ANGELES -- Microsoft managed to keep its newest product well under wraps, though as they say, the cat's out of the bag now.

-Microsoft hopes consumers will purr at the Surface, a new tablet family — not to be confused with its pricey, table-top computer — that will run on its upcoming Windows 8.
+Microsoft hopes consumers will purr at the Surface, a new tablet family -- not to be confused with its pricy, table-top computer -- that will run on the company's upcoming Windows 8.

-You can read some of the details about the product right here.
-In the meantime, here are five things you need to know about it.
+You can read some of the details about the product, see shots of it in human hands, and more right here.
+In the meantime, here are five things you need to know about it:

-The Microsoft Surface as we've known it for the past five years is now called Microsoft PixelSense.
-That's the namesake technology that Microsoft debuted at last year's Consumer Electronics Show (CES) alongside its second-generation 40-inch tabletop PC.
-Using an array of 2 million sensors that have been built in to the panel, the technology picks up visible or infrared light to pick up data and crunch it in the built-in Windows PC.
+The Microsoft Surface as we've known it for the past five years is .
+That's the namesake technology Microsoft debuted at last year's Consumer Electronics Show alongside its second-generation 40-inch tabletop PC.
+Using an array of 2 million sensors that have been built into the panel, the technology picks up visible or infrared light to pick up data and crunch it in the built-in Windows PC.

-Of note, this isn't the first time that Microsoft's gone with one brand and used it for something else.
-Remember Zune ending up as a content channel on the Xbox 360?
+Of note, this isn't the first time Microsoft's gone with one brand and used it for something else.
+Remember Zune ending up a content channel on the Xbox 360?

-What's interesting here is how Microsoft's angling it with a work flavour built on Windows 8 Pro, designed to take on ultrabooks.
+What's interesting here is how Microsoft's angling it with a work flavor built on Windows 8 Pro designed to take on ultrabooks.
 That can be seen in special keyboard accessory with tactile keys, and the idea that your tablet can work like a PC, complete with a full version of Windows.

 Microsoft made it a point to go into detail about just how much technology went into making this device and its accessory line.
 From magnetic, hydrophobic, touch keyboards to a built-in stand that's been acoustically tuned like closing a luxury car, Microsoft is positioning this line as a premium device.

 That premium idea is also based on materials.
-Surface is made out of something called VaporMG (pronounced as "Vapor Mag") casing.
-Microsoft promised this as thin, strong and maybe just made out of alien spaceships based on a cool promotional video.
-Panos Panay, Microsoft's general manager of the Surface, even spent a good portion of the press conference holding up a credit card to show how thin the metal was.
+Surface is made out of something called VaporMG casing (reads like "Vapor Mag").
+Microsoft promised this as thin, strong and -- just maybe -- made out of alien spaceships, based on a neato promotional video.
+Panos Panay, Microsoft's general manager of the Surface, even spent a good portion of today's press conference holding up a credit card to show how thin the metal was.

-The key takeaway here: Microsoft is showing that it has industrial design chops, and this thing isn't a plastic rectangle.
+The key takeaway here: Microsoft's showing that it has industrial design chops, and this thing isn't a plastic rectangle.

 One of the key things people want to know is when you can buy a Surface device, and how much it will cost.
 Microsoft kept that as vague as possible, saying only:

-Reading between the lines, this suggests that you could pick one of these up — at least, the Windows RT flavour — for about US$500, with the Pro version beyond the US$1000 mark.
+Reading between the lines, that suggests you could pick one of these up -- at least the Windows RT flavor -- for about $500.
+With the Pro version flirting beyond the $1,000 mark.

 Microsoft is positioning Surface as the beginning of a family.
-Instead of the giant, difficult-to-differentiate wall of computers that the company has demoed at CES the last couple of years, this is simple.
-There are just two ideas from the get go: a Windows RT version, and one running Windows 8 Pro.
-One's for basic consumer stuff, while the other's for business users and people who want an entire replacement for a high-end notebook.
+Instead of the giant, difficult to differentiate wall of computers the company has demoed at CES the last couple of years -- this is simple.
+There are just two ideas from the get go: a Windows RT version and one running Windows 8 Pro.
+One's for basic consumer stuff, while the other's for business users, and people who want an entire replacement for a high-end notebook.